johnedquinn/kanonic/README.md

 >
 > **Introduction to Compilers and Language Design**, *Douglas Thain*

-## Project Structure
+## Project Structure & Flow

+For most users, the only project relevant to them will be `kanonic-tool`.
+- `kanonic-tool`: generates a parser for a user's input Kanonic file
+  - Internally parses an input Kanonic file into a Kanonic AST using `:kanonic-syntax`'s parser
+  - Converts the Kanonic AST into a Grammar
+  - Generates the appropriate files using the parsed Grammar and `:kanonic-gen`

+For developers, below are descriptions for the remaining sub-projects.
 - `kanonic-gen`
   - `KanonicGenerator`: given a grammar, generates the Nodes, Visitors, and Metadata
 - `kanonic-runtime`
   - `KanonicParser`: given a generated metadata, parses the input string into the generated nodes (AST)
+- `kanonic-syntax`: holds the official, generated Kanonic Parser/Metadata
+  - Internally calls `kanonic-syntax-gen`'s application to generate the source code and place within the Kotlin source set
-- `kanonic-syntax`: generates Kanonic's parser and places the source in `kanonic-runtime`
+- `kanonic-syntax-gen`: generates Kanonic's parser and places the source in `kanonic-syntax`
-- `kanonic-tool`: generates a parser for a user's input Kanonic file
+  - Holds Kanonic's official grammar in Kotlin form
+  - Very similar to `kanonic-tool`, but it solely used for internal purposes